def-gthill/kenpali/kenpali-core.md

 ### remainderBy|remainderBy

-Returns the remainder of its first argument divided by its second argument, always non-negative.
+Returns the remainder of its first argument divided by its second argument.

+A non-zero remainder always has the same sign as the divisor.

 Parameters: